LitExtension Blog

 • Edit existing fields, like renaming “Company Name” to “Business Name” or making the “Phone Number” field optional.

-Example of billing field in the plugin
+woocommerce billing fields in the plugin

 • Rearrange fields to improve the flow of the checkout process.